JI-Villalobos/weather-api/README.md

 ![icon](/src/assets/images/logo.svg)

 ## Requirements
-It's necessary set on .env file the next variables.
+It's necessary set on .env file the next variables:

-API = Openweather API URL.
+### API = Openweather API URL.
-KEY = Registration on the OpenWeather site is necessary to obtain API KEY.
+### KEY = Registration on the OpenWeather site is necessary to obtain API KEY.

 For more info visit
 (https://openweathermap.org/api)